COMMUNITY COMMONS SPACES

-Traditional approaches to knowledge management aren't effective in complex, multi-sector community change work.
+Traditional approaches to knowledge management are not effective in complex, multi-sector community work.

-A Community Commons Space offers a customized window into the powerful Community Commons Knowledgebase, featuring a selected set of thousands of curated resources for changemakers.
-Whereas Community Commons is a common space, Spaces are configured to align with your change model, topics relevant to your work, and a searchable organizations system that meets your needs.
+Community Commons Spaces manage knowledge and information for an entire learning community, coalition, or multi-stakeholder collaborative.
+Spaces bring the principles of knowledge management into the work of equitable, sustainable community change, and leverage the thousands of hand-curated resources, tools, guides, and stories we’ve been developing and refining for over a decade on Community Commons.
+Whereas Community Commons is a common space, Spaces are customized and configured to align with your change model, topics relevant to your work, and a searchable organization system to meets your needs.

 WHAT SETS COMMUNITY COMMONS SPACES APART?